seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Thou basest thing, avoid! hence, from my sight!
 If after this command thou fraught the court
 With thy unworthiness, thou diest: away!
-Thou’rt poison to my blood.
+Thou'rt poison to my blood.

 **POSTHUMUS LEONATUS**
 The gods protect you!